Ayush1325/ag-cli/README.md

 pip3 install .
 ```

 ## Sill in alpha.
-Only blank components file can be generated.
+Now full components can be generated.